 Joelle Smaniotto-Gorton - Registered Classical Homeopath, Naturopath and Medical HerbalistBNatMed, BA Chin, MA L.E.A, Dip Hom, RCHom

-Born and raised in France, where homeopathy flourishes, Joelle has received this much respected and proven treatment from childhood.
+Born and raised in France, where homeopathy flourishes, Joelle has received this much respected and proven healing from childhood.
 However, it was not until she started practising herself that she discovered how powerful and life changing this practice could be.

 Joelle gained a Master’s degree in Languages and International Business Studies and went on to work in Asia for 17 years.
 While there, she was introduced to Chinese Medicine and ‘energy’ work by Doctor Kong and Madame Ye Ti Lin respectively.
 In 2004, Joelle enrolled in a 4 year homeopathic course in Auckland, graduating with high academic distinction.
 She is a registered homeopath with the New Zealand Council of Homeopaths.
-Joelle also has a degree in Natural Medicine adding Naturopathy and Medical Herbalism to her treatment.
+Joelle also has a degree in Natural Medicine adding Naturopathy and Medical Herbalism to her therapies.

 Joelle works with all conditions with special interests in menopause, infertility, anxiety, grief, panic attacks, depression and with special needs and brain injured children.
-Joelle combines all her modalities (homeopathy, naturopathy, herbal medicine and ‘energy’ work) within her treatments.
+Joelle combines all her modalities (homeopathy, naturopathy, herbal medicine and ‘energy’ work) within her approach.

 Joelle looks forward to meeting you.